SOAS Studies in Modern and Contemporary Japan

-Published by Bloomsbury, the SOAS Studies in Modern and Contemporary Japan series features scholarly books on Japan, showcasing new research monographs as well as translations of scholarship not previously available in English.
-Our goal is to publish high quality, peer-reviewed research on Japan, its history, politics and culture.
+The SOAS Studies in Modern and Contemporary Japan series features new research monographs as well as translations of scholarship not previously available in English.
+Our goal is to publish high quality, peer-reviewed research on Japan and its history, politics and culture.

 Forthcoming works include:

 By: Jan Bardsley

 Examining the shifting personae of the housewife, especially in the appealing texts of women’s magazines, Women and Democracy in Cold War Japan reveals the diverse possibilities of postwar democracy as they were embedded in media directed toward Japanese women.

 Christianity and Imperialism in Modern Japan explores how Japanese Protestants engaged with the unsettling changes that resulted from Japan's emergence as a world power in the early twentieth century.

 - The China Problem in Postwar Japan, Robert Hoppens, (University of Texas Pan-American, USA) 2015